 Or, how about some mosaic tea light holders, perfect for citronella tea lights to keep the midges at bay?

-Add a patio heater and those nights won’t seem quite so chilly.
+Add a patio heater such as a Fire Sense or Heatstar and those nights won’t seem quite so chilly.
 All that’s left to do is put your feet up and enjoy your beautiful garden under the starry, silver sky.

 Gardening is fun for the whole family and those little green fingertips might just make this job a whole lot easier.
 Roll out the picnic blanket, and roll on summer!